Bruce

 Kiddo, one of you has to be the bigger man here, and history tells us it’s not

-growled again, harrumphed again, and left the room.
+going to be him.”
+Dick growled again, harrumphed again, and left

-flickering monitors to listen to the conversation.
+immersed in the flickering monitors to listen to the conversation.
+Selina

-window.
 “Going out” was his only comment.
 Almost

 as soon as he’d left, the there was a static buzz from the desktop speaker and

-Batman’s voice rang out clearly: Selina
+Batman’s voice rang out clearly: Selina shook her head sadly while she watched

-again, Boss?” she said calmly. ::Oracle?::
+Barbara reposition her headset mic.
+“Come again, Boss?” she said calmly. ::Oracle?:: the deep voice dripped with

+uncharacteristic sarcasm ::Impossible.
 When Barbara and Dick failed to show up for family dinner, I naturally

-assumed there was some sort of dire emergency keeping you away.:: “Oh,
+assumed there was some sort of dire emergency keeping you away.:: “Oh, for pity sake,” Selina muttered to no one

-was a long silence, then Barbara said,
+in particular.
+There was a long silence, then Barbara said,

 “There’s some static on the channel, Boss.
+I didn’t quite get that.”

-no,” Selina erupted, “Don’t let him off the hook like that.
+“No, no, no,” Selina erupted, “Don’t let him

+off the hook like that.
 This is fucking ridiculous.
-He’s
+He’s out there

-out there watching, he waited for ‘Wing to leave, and now he pulls this shit.
+watching, he waited for ‘Wing to leave, and now he pulls this shit.
+Barbara, I mean it, don’t let him get away with that.”
+Barbara stared at Selina like she was speaking

-stared at Selina like she was speaking in Swedish.
-“Boss, there’s a 9-14 on 12th street.
+in Swedish.
+“Boss, there’s a 9-14 on 12th

+street.
 This early in the night it’s probably a false alarm, but it is

 electronics store and since Mad Hatter is at large…”

+::Check.
 Batman out.:: “Damnit,

 Barbara, what did I just say!”
 “Selina,